wotakumoe/wotaku/glossary/general.md

 :::

 :::details Byoukidere
-'Byouki' mean illness, so these character(s) usually has some kind of physical disease, often fatal.
+'Byouki' means illness, so these character(s) usually have some kind of physical disease, often fatal.
 They are mostly confined to a wheelchair or a hospital room.
-Generally they are kind, caring and sweet in nature.
+Generally, they are kind, caring and sweet in nature.
 Example: [Miyazono Kaori from Shigatsu wa Kimi no Uso](https://anidb.net/character/65811)

 ![Miyazono Kaori](/glossary/general/byoukidere.png)
 :::